Chinese-Australian reporter accused of spreading secrets | Law-Order

 "I believe the episode was more one of harassment of the remaining Australian journalists rather than a genuine effort to try and get anything useful for that case," Birtles said after returning to Sydney.

-Australia has criticised China for charging Chinese-Australian spy novelist Yang Hengjun with espionage.
+Australia has criticized China for charging Chinese-Australian spy novelist Yang Hengjun with espionage.
 He has been detained since January 2019.

 Australian Karm Gilespie was sentenced to death in China last year, seven years after he was arrested and charged with attempting to board an international flight with more than 7.5 kilograms (16.5 pounds) of methamphetamine.
 Some observers suspect that such a severe sentence so long after the crime was related to the bilateral rift.